 FAZE THREE LIMITED COMPANY OVERVIEW

-Faze Three Limited (hereinafter referred to as FTL) is engaged in manufacturing and export of superior quality high-end Home Textile products supplying to top retailers across the globe.
+Faze Three Limited (hereinafter referred to as FTL/the Company) is engaged in manufacturing and exporting superior quality high-end Home Textile products supplying to top retailers across the globe.
 It has a diversified product line, main products include Bathmats, Bath Rugs, Chairpads, Blankets, Rugs, Throws, Floor covering, Bed spreads, Patio Mats, Seat covers etc., The Company is known for its sheer pursuit for innovation, ideas and designs which reflects in its products and has enjoyed being a preferred vendor to most of its customers.
 Majority of FTLs revenue (90%) is derived from Exports to USA, UK and Europe region.
-The company has eight facilities to manufacture home textiles situated at Dadra and Nagar Haveli, Vapi (Gujarat), Aurangabad (Maharashtra) and Panipat (Haryana) in India.
+The Company has eight state of the art facilities situated at Dadra and Nagar Haveli, Vapi (Gujarat), Aurangabad (Maharashtra) and Panipat (Haryana) in India.
 Refer www.fazethree.com for more details.

 Financial Performance